 TA products are based on the discovery and development of recombinant single domain antibody fragments against specific targets focusing on neurodegenerative and ophthalmology due to the capacity these small domain antibodies have shown in translocating human barriers such as the blood brain barrier (BBB).
 TZ products have been created based on an innovative approach to drug repositioning using the zebrafish as an in vivo model system for the phenotypic screening ofmolecules already in the market or approved for Safety.
 Repositioning strategy has been shown to be a promising alternative to conventional R&D, which is time-consuming and has high associated costs and risks, due to unexpected adverse effects and, in many cases, efficacy below expectations.

 These two technological platforms have allowed the development of different products to answer the needs of the neuroscience therapeutic area.
-Currently, four different products are included in the TechnoPhage pipeline: TA-111 for Alzheimer’s disease, TZ-113 for Parkinson’s disease, TZ-161 for spinal cord injury and TA-191 for an undisclosed indication.
+Currently, two different products are included in the pipeline: TZ-161 for spinal cord injury and TA-191 for an undisclosed indication.

 Although clinically relevant progress has been made over the past decade in the treatment of eye conditions, there is still a lot to be done in the scope of the development of innovative and non-invasive treatments for patients with macular degeneration, diabetic retinopathy, among others eye diseases.